 What is the Trump administration’s policy for immigrants crossing the Southwest Border?

-The Trump administration officially announced its new “zero tolerance” policy in early May, after testing it out in El Paso last summer.
+The Trump administration officially announced its new “zero tolerance” policy in early May, after testing it out in El Paso in the summer of 2017.
 All immigrant adults who cross the Southwest border between ports of entry without legal documentation are arrested and prosecuted for illegal entry, punishable by up to 6 months imprisonment on a first offense, followed by deportation.
 Contrary to Trump’s tweets, this policy is by his design, it is not a law or a “loophole”.

 Is there a security crisis at the southern border?